aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/40_install-app-mesh/10_create_namespace.md

   name: appmesh-system
 ```

-Your repositoiry structure should be:
+Your repository structure should be:

 ```bash
 .